 (c) The proposed assignee shall provide the last two years’ annual audited financial statements and quarterly financial statements (unaudited) prior to the proposed date of purchase.
 If the proposed assignee is a new company and there are no historical financial statements, then a financial institution or corporate owner must provide pro forma financial statements in a form acceptable to the CAISO.

-13.3 Transfer of Conditions Following Assignment

-If this Agreement is assigned to a new Owner pursuant to Section 13.1, the new Owner may transfer one or more Units to a different Condition by giving CAISO at least seven days prior notice provided that such notice is given not later than 30 days after the effective date of the assignment.
-The transfer shall become effective on the first day of month following the later of (i) seven days after the effective date of the assignment or (ii) seven days after the date CAISO receives the new Owner’s transfer notice.
-This section shall not apply to assignment to a new Owner which is an affiliate of Owner as defined in 18 C.F.R.
-Section 161.2.
+13.3 Intentionally left blank.

 ARTICLE 14